HarishAtGitHub/couchbase-mobile-webserver-synchlistener/examples/synch-gateway/README.md

 NOTE : ************************** This meta data get added only when I have "import_docs":true in config json ********* Whether you give import_docs = true or not a creation of doc in couchbase server is detected by synch gateway .But it is unable to unmarshal it , so that is not immediately seen in ui when I go to http://localhost:4984/default/_all_docs?include_docs=true .
 But when you restart synchgateway next time , only when import_docs is set to true , synch gateway shows the docs .
 Or else it skips the newly added docs (that were added directly in couchbase server admin UI) .
+If imports_docs is not true when starting , you can find that the new docs will not have meta data in it , meaning that the synch gateway has not pulled it for indexing .
+Had you set import_docs true , the while restarting the docs would have been pulled for indexing and this is seen by the ,metadata in doc in couchbase server .

 I am not sure , may be to relieve of this so called problem , they have the concept of bucket shadowing (introduced jan 2014) https://github.com/couchbase/sync_gateway/wiki/Bucket-Shadowing